jmsck55/eunumber/README.md

 I care about money, and I care about saving people's lives.
 Invest money, wisely, and save people's lives.
-Don't enter a conflict that doesn't need to be entered upon, and only enter conflicts to save the most amount of lives -- on both sides.
+Don't enter a conflict that doesn't need to be entered upon, and only enter conflicts to save the most amount of lives -- on all sides.

 Details: